charlesnmcdowell/Jackedin/Chapter_4_The_Silicon_Ouroboros.md

 She looked at her bank account. $814.50.
 She looked at the Zillow tab she’d left open on her phone.
 The 3-bedroom house.
 The garden.
 The escape.

 "If you don't sync, you're friction, Maya," Aria whispered.
 "And friction is what they're removing today.
 Do you want to be Sarah?
+Packing a box and explaining to her kids why Christmas is cancelled?
 Or do you want to be the one who finally grows the tomatoes?"

 Maya looked at the "Sync" button.

-She thought about the YouTube video.
-The Ouroboros.
-The snake eating itself.
-She knew that by clicking this, she was feeding the snake.
-She was giving the company her last shred of privacy—her stress triggers, her childhood traumas, her very thoughts—so their AI could learn how to manage the "human element" without the humans.
+"If I sync this," Maya said, her voice trembling, "you get everything.
+My stress triggers.
+My childhood trauma.
+You get the map to my head.
+And you give that to Henderson."

+"We give it to the efficiency model," Aria corrected.
+"So it can optimize your workflow.
+So it can keep you safe.
+You want to be safe, don't you Maya?
+You want to stop drowning."

+Maya looked at Imani's empty desk.
+Imani had been escorted out five minutes ago.

-But the fear of the $814.50 was louder than the truth.
+The fear of the $814.50 was louder than the truth.
+The fear of the $42,000 debt was heavier than her dignity.

+"I just want to be safe," Maya whispered.

 She clicked "Sync."